pastoreerrante/pic-processor/README.md

 /api/images

+Query parameters to be appended to /api/images are:

+- filename: photo name
+- width: desidered width
+- height: desired height

-Hitting just / or /api retrieves an help page.
+Hitting just / or /api endpoints retrieves an help page.